EqualsVerifier can be used in Java unit tests to verify whether the contract for the equals and hashCode methods in a class is met.

 Used by PITest integration on GitHub.
 Can be activated by running mvn verify -Dpitest |

-EqualsVerifier uses Prettier-Java through prettier-maven-plugin to format Java files.
-You can call it using mvn clean verify
+EqualsVerifier uses Spotless for Maven with a custom Eclipse configuration to format Java files.
+You can check formatting using mvn clean verify

 This project is a multi-module project to make it easier to deal with shading and multi-release jar files.
 See this question on StackOverflow for the rationale behind it.